pygments/pygments/doc/docs/quickstart.rst

 where ``default`` is the style name.

-More options and tricks and be found in the `command line reference <cmdline.txt>`_.
+More options and tricks and be found in the :doc:`command line reference
+<cmdline>`.